hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 Setting up the GnosisVPN PoC can be somewhat complex, as it involves multiple steps and configuration details:

+- **Manually prepare** and configure a WireGuard interface on top of your GnosisVPN connection.
+- **Configure your hopd node** to allow a GnosisVPN connection.
 - **Download the binary file** and run it with several env var parameters.
-- **Manually prepare** and configure a WireGuard interface on top of your GnosisVPN connection.
 - **Configure the GnosisVPN service** using information from three separate sources:
   1. Your hoprd node credentials
   2. Your assigned device IP
   3. Your chosen exit location
+- **Configure Firefox proxy settings** to use the GnosisVPN connection.

 Please select your operating system to begin: